Laraine Day: Early life and education

 Born La Raine Johnson in Roosevelt, Utah, on October 13, 1920, she was one of eight children in a wealthy family who were members of the Church of Jesus Christ of Latter-day Saints (LDS Church).
-Her parents were Clarence Irwin Johnson and Ada M. Johnson.
+Her parents were Clarence Irwin Johnson and Ada M. (Rich) Johnson.
 Her father was a grain dealer and an interpreter for the Ute Indian tribes.
 She had a twin brother, Lamar.
 Her great-grandfather was early Mormon pioneer Charles C. Rich.
 The family later moved to California, where she began her acting career with the Long Beach Players, including her friend and contemporary Robert Mitchum.
 She attended George Washington Junior High School and was a 1938 graduate of Polytechnic High School in Long Beach, California.